12 Best Golf Rangefinders – 2025 Reviews & Buying Guide

 • Tournament Legality: Legal with slope turned off

-This laser rangefinder comes with a 750mAh lithium-ion battery that is rechargeable through an included USB cable.
-A pouch, lanyard, gift box and cleaning cloth are included.
+This laser rangefinder comes with a 900mAh lithium-ion battery that lasts for ten hours of use on a full charge.
+A soft case, lanyard, hook, and cleaning cloth are included.

 Pros